dr-itz/redmine_workflow_enhancements/README.md

 * Go to Administration -> Workflow, select a single workflow and click 'Edit'
 * Go to Administration -> Tracker, select a tracker
 * In the issue edit form, click on the "?" next to the issue status

+### What is displayed

+The generated graph always includes the full workflow of a tracker.
+To differentiate things:

+**Transitions:**

+  * Black

+	The transition is possible with the current roles

+  * Grey

+	The transition is not possible by the current role

+  * Dashed line

+	The transition is only possible when the user is the author of the issue

+  * Red line

+	The transition is only possible when the user is the assignee of the issue

+**Statuses:**

+  * Green background

+	The issue is closed in this state

+  * Red background

+	This is the default status a new issues is created with (which is configurable in newer versions of Redmine, "New" in older versions)

+  * Grey border

+	In issue edit form, this is the current selected status

+  * Blue border

+	In issue edit form, these are the next possible statuses in the workflow

+### How the association between Tracker and Statuses works

+The idea is to control what's showed in "Administration" -> "Workflow" -> "Status transitions" -> "Edit".
+With a lot of different statuses and creating a new tracker, things get messy.
+The default is to only show statuses that are included in the workflow ("Only display statuses that are used by this tracker" checked).
+With a new tracker there are none.
+Unchecking said checkbox displays all statuses which makes it hard to find the relevant ones.
+It also involves a lot of scrolling on small screens.

+The plugin solves this with the pre-defined association in the tracker.
+It changes the behavior when "Only display statuses that are used by this tracker" is checked.
+It will display all statuses involved in the actual workflow (normal behavior) but also includes all the pre-defined ones.
+The behavior with that checkbox unchecked is unchanged, it will display all the statuses.

 ## Development and test